Skip to main content

 - COLLAPSE + EXPAND

-What happens if I want to provide feedback on the Scheme?
+How can I provide feedback on the Scheme?

-• Policy owners have the option to provide feedback on the Scheme.
-If you wish to provide feedback, in the first instance please do so via the feedback form.
-Alternatively, you may provide feedback by contacting us on the following details:
+• Policy holders have the option to provide feedback on the Scheme.
+If you wish to provide feedback, please contact us on the following details:

 • Email: supportpart9@aia.com